 Maroon Clownfish are exceedingly hardy, but in common with related species are somewhat susceptible to Brooklynellosis, or Clownfish Disease.
 As with all fish, poor water quality or other stressors will leave them open to attack by fungi, bacteria and parasites.

 Behavior / temperament:

-The Bluestripe Clownfish fares best in a well-filtered 113 liter (30 gal) or larger aquarium that is provisioned with numerous rock/coral caves and host sea anemones (i.e. Heteractis and Entacemaea spp.).
+The Maroon Clownfish fares best in a well-filtered 113 liter (30 gal) or, if kept with a host anemone, 208 liter (55 gal), aquarium that is provisioned with numerous rock/coral caves and host sea anemones (they can be kept without anemones as well).
 Live sand and live rock should be included if possible.
-Mated pairs may be housed together, but others of their own kind, or related species, may be harassed.

-The diet should be varied, and include chopped clams, mussels, and prawn, live and frozen Mysis, and flakes/pellets designed for omnivorous marine fishes.
+Maroon Clownfish should be provided a varied diet that includes a good deal of fresh and dried algae, as well as chopped clams, mussels, and prawn, live and frozen Mysis, and flakes/pellets designed for omnivorous and herbivorous marine fishes.

-Several Clownfish species are regularly bred in captivity.
-In those species that have been studied, all hatchlings are males, with dominant individuals becoming females.
+Maroon Clownfish breeding is not for the faint-hearted (or cash-strapped!), as females may kill potential mates that are not to their liking!
+All hatchlings are males, with dominant individuals becoming females.
 The eggs are deposited on a rock that has been cleared of algae and debris by the parents.
 Males guard and aerate the eggs.
 The fry fare well on live rotifers, and are most easily reared in their own aquarium.